Writing tips for the beginner: the 10 skills needed to become a writer.

 No matter how desirous you might be of becoming an author, but one obvious writing tip is the fact if you don’t write you will never be published.
 So, you need to actually start the process.
 This might sound pretty straightforward, yet the ability to begin – to get that first word, sentence, or chapter written – is often what cripples many aspiring authors.
 This can be as a result of mindset-related issues, such as having doubts, overthinking or serial procrastination.
 Getting started can seem difficult but it’s literally as easy as writing the first thing that comes to mind, even if it doesn’t make sense.
 The more actionable steps you take to begin your masterpiece, the higher the chances that you will be motivated to continue.

 If you have ever wondered how to go about writing a book or maybe even made an attempt but failed to finish, you’re not alone.
-There are many people who desire to write a book and have never managed to get around to it, sometimes because they simple lack the skills required.
+There are many people who desire to write a book and have never managed to get around to it, sometimes because they simply lack the skills required.
 If that’s you, it’s easy to find help from writing tips blogs like this one.
-There are also a multitude of people out there willing to help you with the business side of things.
+There is also a multitude of people out there willing to help you with the business side of things.
 So, there’s no reason you can’t become an author.
 As the saying goes, the best time to start was years ago…the next best time is right now.